Menu

 Non-working residence visa

-As of April 2nd, 2024, this Consulate General of Spain will outsource NON-WORKING RESIDENCE visa applications.
+This Consulate General of Spain has outsourced the NON-WORKING RESIDENCE visa applications.

-The management of these visas will be carried out by the company:
+The management of NON-WORKING RESIDENCE visas will be carried out by:

 BLS International Houston